woman sleeping on a cloud

 The Bottom Line

 According to a 2020 Review on weighted blankets, “Evidence-based research on the effectiveness of weighted blankets in reducing anxiety and insomnia is sparse.
 More research is needed to define guidelines for the use of weighted blankets in clinical practice and to investigate the underlying mechanism of action” (3) This seems to be the general consensus for most ailments the blankets are claimed to help with.
-However, there are likely few risks to trying one.
+However, there are likely a few risks to trying one.

 If you struggle with anxiety and sleeping at night, you can consider giving the blankets a try.
 You may or may not find that they are useful for you, but be realistic when trying them for the first time — your mileage may vary.
 Be aware, however, that they do not come cheaply: They can range from $100 to $250.
-If they do help you sleep better at night and manage your chronic conditions, however, then really, they can be priceless.
+If they do help you sleep better at night and manage your chronic conditions, then really, they can be priceless.

 Disclaimer: This information is not intended to be a substitute for professional medical advice, diagnosis or treatment and is for information only.
 Always seek the advice of your physician or another qualified health provider with any questions about your medical condition and/or current medication.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here.